nguyenquan-2510/RPG-Tile-Game/log.md

 ### `15/11/2025`
 - Ah shit finally created the animation for the player (idle state (down direction))
 - Maybe i 'll use seperated animation sheets instead of a large sheet ( hmm? )
+- Moved all the required load command into a seperate file